nextcloud/nextcloud-filelink/README.md

 ## Nextcloud configuration

 1. Make sure that you have checked "Allow users to share via link" in the **"Sharing"** section of the admin page of your Nextcloud installation.
 If you have also checked-in the **"Enforce password protection"** option, make sure to fill the **"Password for uploaded files"** field when setting up the add-on in Thunderbird
 1. By default your mail attachments will be saved in a folder called `Mail-attachments`.
-You currently need to create that folder in the root folder of your Nextcloud prior to using the Thunderbird add-on

 *Note: It's also possible to use a different folder name.
 Simply type the name of the folder you want to use when setting up the provider in Thunderbird*